Tencent sues Toutiao for alleged defamation, demands 1 yuan and apology

 In a WeChat post, Tencent said it is suing in a Beijing court the two Toutiao units running Jinri Toutiao and Tik Tok, alleging they had repeatedly defamed Tencent in the past month with negative news and damaged its reputation.

-Tencent alleged Toutiao had intentionally tweaked a state media report’s headline and sourcing unfavourably in a push alert on Wednesday and seriously damaged its reputation.
+Tencent alleged Toutiao had intentionally tweaked a state media report’s headline and sourcing unfavorably in a push alert on Wednesday and seriously damaged its reputation.

 Toutiao did not immediately respond to a request for comment.